-Linney graduated from Northfield Mount Hermon School in New England in 1982 and went on to study at Northwestern University in Illinois, before transferring to study acting at Brown University in Rhode Island.
+Linney graduated from Northfield Mount Hermon School in Massachusetts in 1982 and went on to Northwestern University in Illinois before transferring to study acting at Brown University in Rhode Island.
 After graduating in 1986, she continued her training at the prestigious Juilliard School in New York City through 1990.

-Linney made her Off-Broadway debut for Manhattan Theatre Club in John Patrick Shanley’s Beggars in a House of Plenty at New York City Center in 1991 and she made her Broadway debut, eventually assuming the role of Tess in Lincoln Center Theater’s 1990 premiere of John Guare’s Six Degrees of Separation at the Vivian Beaumont.
+Linney made her Off-Broadway debut for Manhattan Theatre Club in John Patrick Shanley’s Beggars in a House of Plenty at New York City Center in 1991, and she then made her Broadway debut as a replacement for the role of Tess in Lincoln Center Theater’s 1990 premiere of John Guare’s Six Degrees of Separation at the Vivian Beaumont Theater.
 She received her Theatre World Award (and first Drama Desk Award nomination) after originating the role of Grete in Donald Margulies’ Sight Unseen, once again for MTC at New York City Center, in 1992.
 She would then become a regular performer on Broadway throughout the 1990s, appearing in The Seagull (1992-93), Hedda Gabler (1994), Holiday (1995-96), and Honour (1998).
 In 2000, she starred as Yelena Andreyevna in Uncle Vanya and then took on the coveted role of Elizabeth Proctor in the 2002 revival of Arthur Miller’s The Crucible, earning her first Tony Award nomination.
-She would receive three further Tony nominations in her Broadway career to date – for the Broadway premiere of Sight Unseen in 2004, for Manhattan Theatre Club’s Time Stands Still in 2010, and for MTC’s The Little Foxes in 2017 (where she alternated the roles of Regina Giddens and Birdie Hubbard with co-star Cynthia Nixon at each performance, also winning her first Drama Desk Award).
+She would receive three further Tony nominations in her Broadway career: for the Broadway premiere of Sight Unseen in 2004, for Manhattan Theatre Club’s Time Stands Still in 2010, and for MTC’s The Little Foxes in 2017 (where she alternated the roles of Regina Giddens and Birdie Hubbard with co-star Cynthia Nixon at each performance, also winning her first Drama Desk Award).
 Additionally, she starred as La Marquise de Merteuil in the 2008 revival of Les Liaisons Dangereuses for Roundabout Theatre Company.